rcywongaa/notes/README.md

 - Limit customer point of contact with engineering team (also control information deliberately)
 - Site visit (during intended operation conditions) must be done ASAP, and ideally with sensors and actuators
 - Document every component including how to test and how to fix / replace
+- Requirements should include minimum (things I guarantee I can deliver) and maximum (things I guarantee I won't do)
+- Mention chief driving factor of design
+- If party A is responsible for party B, but I depend on party B, create test plan for A to enforce on B